 When an employer fails to exercise reasonable precautions or to provide for the safety of the crew aboard a vessel, that employer may be held liable to pay for the injuries that result.
 Claims for employer negligence may include:

-If you were injured while employed as a crew member on a drilling rig or oil and gas platform, or if a loved one died in a fatal offshore platform accident, the team at the Texas law firm of Stevenson & Murray can help you understand your rights and explore your legal options.
+If you were injured while employed as a crew member on a drilling rig or oil and gas platform, or if a loved one died in a fatal offshore platform accident, the team at the Texas personal injury law firm of Stevenson & Murray can help you understand your rights and explore your legal options.